Live Support

 power of attorney

-DIDC supports power of attorney attestation, Apostille, and embassy legalization for Indian clients — starting with notarization guidance and ending with secure document return after completion.
+DIDC supports power of attorney attestation, Apostille, and embassy legalization for Indian clients, from early route guidance to secure document return after completion.

 View power of attorney page